CESSProject/cess-proving-system/README.md

 If at any point it were to become clear that the FFI approach is irredeemably problematic, the option of moving to a standalone **FPS** remains.
 However, the majority of technical problems associated with calling from Go into Rust are now solved, even while allowing for a high degree of runtime configurability.
 Therefore, continuing down the same path we have already invested in, and have begun to reap rewards from, seems likely.

 ## Install and configure Rust

-**NOTE:** If you have installed `cess-proving-system` incidentally, as a submodule of `lotus`, then you may already have installed Rust.

 The instructions below assume you have independently installed `cess-proving-system` in order to test, develop, or experiment with it.